inspircd/docs/docs/4/breaking-changes.md

 - `inspircd-genssl` has been removed with no replacement.
 You should use a CA-validated certificate for your server rather than a self-signed one.

 - Compatibility with the 1202 (v2) protocol has been removed.
 You will need to link against an intermediary v3 server if you are upgrading from v2.

+- Support for Debian GNU/kFreeBSD has been dropped.

 - The blockcaps module has been removed.
 If you wish to keep this behaviour then you should load the anticaps module instead.
 See the documentation in modules.conf.example for more details.